A WINDOW TO GREEN GHOSTS

 Then, explore this fascinating Yangon taking in the city’s best examples of British colonial architecture and the winding city streets.
 Then, take a stroll to Indian Quarter, local markets offer an insight into local life ,contemporary art galleries.

 Afternoon return to the city to witness the most sacred Buddhist site in all of Burma—Shwedagon Pagoda.
 Also known as the Golden Pagoda, the 2,000-year-old hilltop temple complex covers more than twelve acres and dominates the Rangoon skyline.

 Loikaw, located in the Karen Hills of Kayah State, the sleepy town of Loikaw is slowly waking up.

-On arrival, visit Taungkwe pagoda,which built on across two mountains.
-Enjoy stunning view over the city and surrounding mountain.
+On arrival, visit Taungkwe pagoda, which is built on across two mountains.
+Enjoy stunning views over the city and surrounding mountains.

 Afterwards, take a drive to Demoso town about 25 mins.
 On arrival at Demoso, check in at hotel.

 Refreshment at hotel.
-A drive to Panpet village (home for Kayan ethnic tribe) for about one hour.
+A drive to Panpet village for about one hour.
 A light trek through lush, shady and forest towards the village.
-Explore the town and meet some Kayan Ladies (known as long Neck lady).
+Kayan Ladies (known as long neck lady).
 Observe their daily life and speak with them.

-Then,continue to another village of Sunbon, which is closer to the town.
-It is interesting to learn that 28 is the maximum number of rings their neck can hold , and there is a lock on the back they can release when they sleep.
-The rings do not , however, ever come of entirely.
+Then, continue to Sunbon, which is closer to the town.
+It is interesting to learn that when they sleep, it is a lock on the back.
+The rings do not, however, ever come to be entirely.